 When you backtrack to the tombolo, a small boat may be docked on the right side waiting for passengers.
 The little boat can take you to the start of the hiking trail.
 But to exactly where, I’m not quite sure.

-You might also like these other posts on solo travel in Hong Kong
+I have many posts on Hong Kong and you might also like these other posts on hiking in HK:

 Hong Kong Island Hikes